Klipper3d/klipper/docs/Config_Reference.md

 #samples_result:
 #samples_tolerance:
 #samples_tolerance_retries:
 #   See the "probe" section for information on these parameters.
+Note
+#   that the settings here apply only to regular probe commands.
+These
+#   settings do not have an effect if using a probe "METHOD" of
+#   "scan", "rapid_scan", or "tap".
 #tap_threshold:
 #   Noise cutoff/stop trigger threshold (in Hz).
 Specify this value to
 #   enable support for "METHOD=tap" probe commands.
 See Eddy_Probe.md